pooltogether/multichain-gov-contracts/README.md

 - EscrowEpochVoter: ERC20 token wrapper that mitigates double-voting by splitting time into large epochs and tracking minimum balances for the epoch.
 - GovernorBranch: users interact with branches to create proposals and vote.
-- GovernorRoot: branches combine their votes to determine consensus.
-Consensus is broadcast to any branch that requires execution.
+- GovernorRoot: the root combines vote aggregates from branches to determine consensus.
+If a proposal passes, it can be sent to any branches that require execution.

 The flow is like so: